dmd-program/art-design-course-resources/portfolio-tips.md

     You *could* create an account on something like Behance, but people will take you more seriously if you have a personal website like "YourName.com".

+    ### Cost

+    Most of these options cost around $100/year.
+Shared hosting providers like Bluehost will typically give you the first year at a much reduced price, but long term, you should expect to pay more.
+No-code tools will charge a similar fee, and can also lock you into that ecosystem \(e.g. if you build a Squarespae site, you can't move it somewhere else, so you're stuck with whatever they want to charge you\).

+    A much cheaper option is available if you're willing to do some coding and web development.
+Scroll all the way down to the section about **static site generators** which can be run on largely free hosting services, with the only cost being to but a domain name.

     ### For Beginners

     The following web apps are for non-designers, so they are more limited in terms of customization and advanced features.
 They're fast an easy to use, but make it clear that you are not a web designer.